sergio-garkusha/SeeClarke.js/README.md

 #### Events

-This will also start emitting [@todo several events](link to events) which you can use to magically infuse your app!
+This will also start [emitting several events](wiki/Events) which you can use to magically infuse your app!
 Indeed, you can use the cursor data or underlying vectors for a seriously-wide range of 2D, 3D, and real-world applications which we'll soon explore.

-> 🧙 @TODO **Some of the information you'll have access to on each tracked person, for every frame, includes:**
+> 🧙 [@TODO](wiki/Events) **Some of the information you'll have access to on each tracked person, for every frame, includes:**
 - [ ] Their head's:
   - [ ] (x, y, z) relative to the device
   - [ ] (pitch, yaw, rotation)